 Traveling is an exciting way to teach girls new skills and introduce them to new experiences.
 A Girl Scout trip is defined as any time a group has an activity at a location other than the regularly scheduled meeting place.
+All Girls will need a Parent Permission and Health form filled out.
 Before traveling with girls, ensure that you have trained adults in place for the following roles:

 Troop Trip Organizer